HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/change_mongodb_credentials_kubernetes.md

     -   mongodb\_password is the password used by the MongoDB user.
     -   mongodb\_host is the fully qualified host name of the MongoDB server.
     -   port is the port number used by MongoDB
     -   replica\_set is the replica set configured by MongoDB.
-If you followed the steps in the [Configuring MongoDB for Sametime](t_configure_mongodb.md) topic, rs0 is the replica set value used in the topic.
+If you followed the steps in [Configuring MongoDB for Sametime](t_configure_mongodb.md), rs0 is the replica set value used in the topic.

 2. After you have the MongoDB connection URL, run the following command to convert the connection URL to base64 encode value.

     ``` {#codeblock_q5b_3bf_qxb}